docs / cli / commands

 Context Tree

-opentraces ctx info <trace-id> --json
+opentraces ctx <trace-id>

-opentraces ctx tree <trace-id> --json
+opentraces ctx <trace-id>:<step-index>

-opentraces ctx show <context-node-id> --json
+opentraces ctx <trace-id>:last

-opentraces ctx writes <trace-id> --json
+opentraces ctx <trace-id>:<step-index> --full --json

 opentraces ctx diff <node-a> <node-b> --json